 The weight of the vent stack or chimney must not rest on heater drafthood.
 Support must be provided in compliance with applicable codes.
-The heater top and drafthood must be readily removable for maintenance and inspection.
+The heater top and draft hood must be readily removable for maintenance and inspection.
 Vent pipe should be adequately supported to maintain proper clearances from combustible construction.

-Type "B" double-wall or equivalent vent pipe, certified for Category I conditions, is recommended.
-However, single-wall metal vent pipe may be used as specified in the latest edition of the National Fuel Gas Code ANSI Z223.1/NFPA 54.
+Type "B" double wall or equivalent vent pipe is recommended.
+However, single wall metal vent pipe may be used as specified in the latest edition of the National Fuel Gas Code ANSI Z223.1/NFPA 54.